mchristianl/synthetic-reals/NOTES.md

   )
 ```

+But I guess that copatterns within a where block work as intended ..
+TODO: check this

 ### My theses

 - Patterns allow to split a "computation" (function) into several independent "pieces" (clauses), based on the type(-destructors/projections?) on the LHS.